bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

 of what's left over when you subtract input from output.

-As with many of these architectures, there's no mathematical proof of why things work but there are a few thoughts on why it works.
+As with many of these architectures, there's no mathematical proof of why things work but there are a few hypotheses.
 First, it's pretty intuitive that if a neural net can learn :math:`\mathcal{H}({\bf x})`, it can surely learn the residual :math:`\mathcal{F}({\bf x}) - x`.
-Second, even though theoretically they are solving the same problem, the residual may be an easier function to practically fit, which is what we actually see in practice.
+Second, even though theoretically they are solving the same problem, the residual may be an easier function to fit, which is what we actually see in practice.
-Third, more layers can potentially help model more complex functions with the assumption being that you are able to train the deep network in the first place.
+Third, more layers can potentially help model more complex functions with the assumption being that you are able to train the deeper network in the first place.

 One really nice thing about these shortcuts is that we don't add any new parameters!
 We simply add an extra addition operation in the computational graph allowing the network to be trained in *exactly* the same way as the non-ResNet graph.
-It also has the added benefit of being relatively easy to train even though this identity connection architecture is most likely not optimal for any given problem.
+It also has the added benefit of being relatively easy to train even though this identity connection architecture is most likely not the theoretical optimal point for any given problem.

 One thing to note is that the dimensions of :math:`\bf x` and :math:`\mathcal{F}({\bf x})` have to match, otherwise we can do a linear